-Amazingly, a full decade has dripped on by since James Cameron’s space epic Avatar hit the big screen.
+Amazingly, a full decade has sped on by since James Cameron’s space epic Avatar hit the big screen.

-Whilst it’s not the Canadian director’s best film, at least in our opinion, it was a landmark moment for special effects, as well as a mighty imaginative achievement.
+Whilst it’s not the Canadian director’s best film, at least in our opinion, it was a landmark moment for special effects, as well as a mighty imaginative achievement and spectacle.

 The space epic concerns the year 2154 and one Jake Sully (Sam Worthington), a paraplegic former marine who heads out to the distant planet Pandora to help explore its biosphere.

 Up there, the Resources Development Administration (RDA) is mining essential resources from the planet—unobtanium.
 That’s then shipped back to Earth.